 The simple answer is ‘yes’.
 PsychoPy’s timing is as good as (or in most cases better than) any package out there.
 For detailed Studies of timing see Bridges et al., 2020

 The longer answer is that you should test the timing of your own experimental stimuli on your own hardware.
-Very often a computer is not optimally configured to produce good timing, and a poorly code experiment could also destroy your timing.
-Many software and hardware manufacturers will suggest that the key to this is using computer clocks with high precision (lots of decimal places) but that is not the answer at all.
+Very often a computer is not optimally configured to produce good timing, and a poorly coded experiment could also destroy your timing (which is one reason we now recommend even good coders use Builder!).
+Many software and hardware manufacturers will suggest that the key to good timing is using computer clocks with high precision (lots of decimal places) but that is not the answer at all.
 The sources of error in stimulus/response timing are almost never to do with the poor precision of the clock.
 The following issues are extremely common and until you actually test your experiment you don’t realise that your timing is being affected by them: